bradypp/personal-website/src/content/projects/playstation/index.md

 A unique, slick static website for PlayStation.

 Styled with advanced SCSS including CSS Grid, scroll-snap and keyframe animations.
-On build, Gulp.js with Jekyll is used to automatically generate optimized HTML, SCSS, JavaScript and images.
+All site HTML, CSS, JavaScript and images are automatically optimized through the use Gulp.js and Jekyll.